Code-Institute-Submissions/MS1-8MegStick/README.md

 # 8 Meg Stick Records

 >
 > 8 Meg Stick Records is an emerging independent digital record label with a small roster of artists and releases.
-The label require a website to showcase their musical releases.
+The label requires a website to showcase their musical releases.
 >

 The site has been deployed via Github https://paulwheatcroft.github.io/MS1-8MegStick/

-## User Experince (UX)
+## User Experience (UX)

 3 sets of target personas have been identified: